identitymonk/draft-lombardo-oauth-client-extension-claims/draft-lombardo-oauth-client-extension-claims.md

       IETF

    Specification document(s):
-      This RFC as a reference to [I-D.ietf-oauth-transaction-tokens]
+      This RFC as a reference to {{I-D.ietf-oauth-transaction-tokens}}

 ## Claims Registration
 Section X.Y of this specification refers to the attributes "gty", "cxt", "ccr", and "cmr" to express client metadata JWT access tokens.
-This section registers those attributes as claims in the "JSON Web Token (JWT)" IANA registry introduced in [RFC7519].
+This section registers those attributes as claims in the "JSON Web Token (JWT)" IANA registry introduced in {{RFC7519}}.

 ### Grant Type
 Claim Name: